 Although these figures provide some insight, they do not reflect the whole picture of how contracting authorities used non-competitive procurement processes for pandemic-related goods and services.
-The detailed justifications for using uncompetitive processes are often unavailable due to inadequate record-keeping by authorities.110 Previous research has highlighted that procurement officers were aware of lower expectations about reporting during emergencies, leading to a perceived lower risk of misapplying emergency procedures.111
+The detailed justifications for using uncompetitive processes are often unavailable due to inadequate record-keeping by authorities.
+111 Previous research has highlighted that procurement officers were aware of lower expectations about reporting during emergencies, leading to a perceived lower risk of misapplying emergency procedures.
+112

-To justifiably bypass competitive processes in times of emergency, a UK contracting authority had to meet all the following criteria, which are set out in the PCR 2015112 and the Public Contracts (Scotland) Regulations 2015:113
+To justifiably bypass competitive processes in times of emergency, a UK contracting authority had to meet all the following criteria, which are set out in the PCR 2015113 and the Public Contracts (Scotland) Regulations 2015:114 or 'extreme urgency'.
+Authorities had to decide for themselves whether these criteria were met, with any disputes settled in court.
+By the end of 2021, the UK Government had recognised the risk that the ambiguous wording in the PCR 2015 could lead to authorities overusing these procedures.115